Jirka-Mayer/BachelorThesis/thesis-text.md

 Combining duration information and pitch information into a single token actually ends up being a reasonable solution.
 That is because the concept of note duration can be extended to a concept of symbol type in general.
 This is because not only notes have pitches.

 The set of pitches we can choose from greatly impacts the vocabulary size.
 This is not a major issue, because the vocabulary size will still remain relatively small.
-Currently the vocabulary has about 550 tokens.
+Currently the vocabulary has around 550 tokens.
 The pitch range we choose spans from `-12` to `12` - that is from the fourth ledger line below the staff to the fourth ledger line above the staff.

 The pitch encoding is built such that it would be easy to understand for a non-musician.
 In western contemporary music notation (**TODO link**) pitch of a note is represented by the vertical position of that note on the staff.
 An empty staff is composed of 5 stafflines.
 Mashcima encoding sets the middle staffline position to be zero.
 Going up, the first space is pitch `1` and the first line is pitch `2`.
 Going down, the first space is pitch `-1` and the first line is pitch `-2`.